 This article first appeared in the SmartCEO magazine.

-A company called VE Clean approached me with a request for brainstorming guerrilla marketing tactics.
+A company called VE Clean approached me with a request for brainstorming Outlier marketing tactics.
 They are a small company with a clear focus – to be the Toilet-Cleaner-King for the city of Madurai.
 No apps, no gizmos – just a plain and simple Clean India “Swacch Bharat” campaign.

 Issue: How can we scale up from a small core team of five (plus 10 cleaners on a retainer)?

 Known Fact: Not enough money for marketing/advertising.
 A stigma associated with their line of work (who wants to talk about cleaning toilets anyways.)